-IMO: $1,000 is the basis budget for developing a video game on a very small scale, alone, for one month of development, all expenses cumulated.
+IMO: $1,000 is the minimum budget for developing a video game on a very small scale, alone, for one month of development, all expenses cumulated.
 Then, everything will obviously depend on your own objectives.

 Every choice will impact the production cost

 When you start creating video games, you can’t estimate the cost of production correctly.
-Without experience, knowledge or a network, everything is obscure.
+Without experience, knowledge, or a network, everything is obscure.

 But, whether you like it or not, the amount depends on YOUR choices.
 Here are the aspects that will weigh on the total production cost estimate.

 - Support : Mobile < PC < Consoles